Wine Grape Cheat Sheets: Grenache

 Where The Best Carmenère is Grown:

-• A few wineries in California and Washington State, where it is largely used in Meritage blends.
-The Guenoc Winery in Lake Country brought the grape, which had to withstand a three-year quarantine before being planted, to the United States from Chile
+• The Guenoc Winery in Lake Country brought the grape—which had to withstand a three-year quarantine before being planted—to the United States from Chile

-• Bordeaux, France; where the grape is grown on a very limited basis, but is still considered part of the Bordeaux Blend.
+• Bordeaux, France; where the grape is grown on a very limited basis but is still considered part of the Bordeaux Blend.
 Grande Vidure is a historical synonym sometimes used in Bordeaux.
 Château Clerc Milon has the largest plantings of Carmenère in the region, but there are still less than ten acres in all of Bordeaux

 • China, which grows a great deal of Carmenère, often under the name Cabernet Gernischt